 Some have argued that a fictional world has more resonance, seems more “real,” when it panders to popular expectations and myths.
 I don’t buy it.
 Fictional worlds have the most substance when they’re internally consistent.
 Logical structure, even when some of it is hidden to be revealed over time, is important.
 If anything, some of our most popular fictional settings, from D&D campaigns to Witcher 3 and Game of Thrones, fail at this time and again.
 Many of these failures thrive in the gaps.

 Newer intellectual properties have the advantage in this vein.
 The Witcher started with a small studio making an ambitious game.
 Leaving gaps might have been necessary to get the work done.
 Future releases had to accept the flaws in the original or retcon existing elements.
 Most D&D worlds came up in another era with similar limitations expanding as more writing was accepted as canon.
 The gaps are still big.
 Fortunately for Wizards of the Coast and us, the gaps can be filled with the nods to equality we’re seeing in modern publications.

 I, for one, would like to see more than nods.
 I’d like to see conscientious design with fewer gaps in everything from the important, such as social structure, to the academic, like geography.
 (5) Let’s see more worlds built without these gaps.
 (6) It’s not that hard to imagine.

 (1) This discussion purposely leaves out the failures of courage that regularly occur in media when LGBTQ relationships and issues are depicted or examined.
-That’s important, but tangential to the point here.
+That’s important, but it’s tangential to the point here.

-(2) Familiarity and assumption can be used to fill a variety of gaps, from beliefs about sex and race to what a whale is.
+(2) Familiarity and assumption can be used to fill a variety of gaps, from beliefs about sex and race to what a dog is.
 Problems arise when design relies on the gaps, sometimes while failing to be conscious of what they really are.